10K Training Explained: What Is Zone 2 / Endurance?

 Here’s how elites use it:

-• Build high training volumes without injury
+• Build high training volumes without injury: Easy running allows them to handle more mileage safely.

 FAQs: Zone 2 for 10K Runners